May in global missions history: It happened today!

 throughout the country.
 Draper died in 1935, the year Mother's Day became an official event in

 England.
-A month later they will sail for India.
-While still single, Robert had become the first
+A month later, they sailed for India.
+Earlier, while still single, Robert had become the

-missionary to the Afghans.
-During a furlough he met and fell
+first missionary to the Afghans.
+Then, during a furlough, he met Elizabeth Mary Browne and had

 - May 15, 1946 -- Missionary Ruth Dech arrives in Benque Viejo, British Honduras (now

 Belize).
-She will give 40 years of missionary service there and in Costa Rica.
+She would give 40 years of missionary service there and in Costa Rica.

-In 1906 Calder went to China where in 1913 she founded Ginling College.
+for Foreign Missions.
+In 1906 Calder went to China where, in 1913, she founded Ginling

 Herrnhut, Saxony, Germany.

-Samuel Zwemer and Amy Wilkes were married in Arabia.
-Samuel Zwemer had arrived there as
+missionaries Samuel Zwemer and Amy Wilkes were married in Arabia.
+Samuel had

-a missionary in 1890 and would serve with Amy until 1913 when they transferred to Egypt
+arrived there as a missionary in 1890 and would serve with Amy until 1913, when they

-articles.
-He founded the Moslem World, a missionary periodical, and served as its
+founded the Moslem World, a missionary periodical, and served as its editor for

-editor for thirty-five years.
-Zwemer died in New York City on April 2, 1952 at age
+thirty-five years.
+Zwemer died in 1952 at age eighty-four.

-- May 19, 1926 -- Belgium's King Albert grants Evangelical Free Church Mission an official
+- May 19, 1926 -- Belgium's King Albert granted the Evangelical Free Church Mission an

 - May 20, 1865 -- Veteran missionary Edward T. Doane and his second wife, Clara, sailed